 How to enter for an AHI Award

-The Awards cover nine different categories.
+The Awards cover eight different categories.
 You can enter projects in the first six categories using the entry form.
-You can also download the appropriate form to nominate people for a Young Interpreter or Lifetime Achievement Award.
+You can also download the appropriate form to nominate people for a Young Interpreter or Outstanding Contribution to Interpretation Award.

 Entering your project for an award?
 Please read the category descriptions below and choose the most appropriate category for your project or event.

 - If your project could fit into more than one category, please pick the most relevant one e.g. if your project takes place both indoors and outdoors, think about where the main part of the experience happens and choose that category.